Kerbas-ad-astra/KronalVesselViewer/README.md

 	- Fix NRE with KAS cable hook
 	- Decouplers now offset to the side they decouple
 	- Stock fairings offset can be adjusted all the way down to 0
+	- Movement controls can now switch between step and continuous mode.
 	- Compiled against KSP 1.12.5

 ## Roadmap

 If anyone figures out how to make the post-processing shaders work again, I'll take a pull request, but otherwise I think it's just as well to leave those features out and do post-processing with your favorite image editor.

+Might eventually figure out some nice icons for the 'step/continuous' switch.

-It would be nice to have some way to snap the point of view to right angles (or fractions thereof), or be able to set the view angle directly.
+It would be nice to have some way to set the view angle directly.
 Likewise the background color.
 Even better would be to have persistent settings for the defaults of both of those.

 ## Credits